-NIA files chargesheet against six men for alleged links with Islamic State
+NIA files chargesheet against six men in Maharashtra for alleged links with Islamic State

-The six men were arrested in July when the counter-terrorism law enforcement agency conducted raids in Maharashtra.
+They were arrested in July when the counter-terrorism law enforcement agency conducted raids in Maharashtra.

 The National Investigation Agency on Thursday filed a chargesheet against six men suspected of recruiting and raising funds for the terrorist organisation Islamic State in Maharashtra.

-The accused have been chargesheeted before the National Investigation Agency Special Court in Mumbai under various sections of the Unlawful Activities (Prevention) Act and the Indian Penal Code.
+They have been chargesheeted before the National Investigation Agency Special Court in Mumbai under various sections of the Unlawful Activities (Prevention) Act and the Indian Penal Code.

 The six have been identified as: Tabish Nasser Siddiqui from Mumbai, Zulfikar Ali Barodawala, Sharjeel Shaikh and Aakif Ateeque Nachan from Borivali-Padgha, and Zubair Noor Mohammad Shaikh and Dr Adnanali Sarkar from Pune.

-Two of the accused, Barodawala and Nachan, had also been earlier chargesheeted in the Pune Islamic State module case for allegedly fabricating improvised explosive devices for triggering blasts, the counter-terrorism law enforcement agency said.
+Two of the accused, Barodawala and Nachan, had previously been chargesheeted in the Pune Islamic State module case for allegedly fabricating improvised explosive devices for triggering blasts, the counter-terrorism law enforcement agency said.

 “They are all members of the proscribed ISIS [Islamic State of Iraq and Syria] outfit and had hatched a conspiracy to further the terrorist activities of the organisation, with the intention to strike fear and terror among people and threaten the security of India, its secular ethos and culture and the democratic system of governance,” the agency said in a statement.